quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 ---

 #### Policy Approach in RTDP
-The policy used by the agent to generate trajectories approaches an optimal policy as the value function approaches the optimal value function \(v^*\).
+The policy used by the agent to generate trajectories approaches an optimal policy as the value function approaches the optimal value function $v^*$.
 This is because RTDP is always greedy with respect to the current value function, unlike conventional value iteration which terminates based on a small change criterion.
 :p How does the policy approach in RTDP compare to that of traditional methods?
 ??x
-In RTDP, the policy used by the agent becomes increasingly optimal as the value function converges to \(v^*\) because it is always greedy with respect to the current value function.
+In RTDP, the policy used by the agent becomes increasingly optimal as the value function converges to $v^*$ because it is always greedy with respect to the current value function.
 In contrast, conventional methods like value iteration stop when the value function changes very little in a sweep, but this might not necessarily coincide with an optimal or near-optimal policy. x??

 ---